jpswade/jpswade.github.io/_posts/2007-01-06-ftp-client.md

   * [LeechFTP](http://web.archive.org/web/20060701085348/http://stud.fh-heilbronn.de:80/%7Ejdebis/leechftp/) was good, I used it for years, but they have stopped developing it, and bitbeamer that was suposed to replace it never happened.
   * [BulletProof FTP](http://www.bpftp.com/) is good, I have used it for years, but I get the feeling its not worth $29.95, especially when its something that should be free.
-  * FlashFXP is a pain as they are ALWAYS updating it and there&#8217;s about a million different versions, it costs $25.
+  * FlashFXP is a pain as they are ALWAYS updating it and there's about a million different versions, it costs $25.
-  * [SmartFTP](http://www.smartftp.com/) is free, but it just doesn&#8217;t cut it in the real world, its useless at times and difficult to use.
+  * [SmartFTP](http://www.smartftp.com/) is free, but it just doesn't cut it in the real world, its useless at times and difficult to use.
   * [CuteFTP](http://www.cuteftp.com/) I never liked, its over priced (at $59.99) and over rated.

 The answer is here at last&#8230;